artunggal/FEHeroes/README.md

 - [ ] Create model for predicting tier
     - Create csv file with names and tier list
     - Add feature for dancer
+- [ ] Create a classifier to classify different characters - can it classify movement type?

 Considerations for improvement of current project: